 It can lead to Diabetes, Heart Disease and/or Stroke in an afflicted individual.

-For more information on Metabolic Syndrome or Syndrome X see the Dietician's Association of Australia.
+For more information on Metabolic Syndrome or Syndrome X see the What is Metabolic Syndrome?.

 There are three types of diabetes; Type I, Type II and gestational diabetes, all of which cause an increase in blood sugar levels.

 Insulin is a hormone responsible for removing glucose from the bloodstream however in the case of diabetes there is an insufficient amount of this hormone, either due to the death of insulin-producing cells (Type I), the body’s insulin resistance increasing (Type II) or because the mother’s body doesn’t produce enough insulin during pregnancy (gestational diabetes).

 Symptoms include excessive thirst and urination, fatigue and abnormal weight and muscles loss.

 For more information on Diabetes see Diabetes Australia.

 - Heart Disease

 The most common form of heart disease is Coronary Heart Disease CHD and is caused by the partial or complete blockage of blood vessels over time by fatty deposits known as ‘atheromas.’
 Prolonged blockage of blood vessels can lead to ‘angina’ which is a brief period of severe chest pain or a heart attack where clots block the flow of blood to the heart muscle, eventually leading to tissue death and possible heart failure.
 While heart disease is asymptomatic until a heart attack, the symptoms of a heart attack are pain, tightness or heaviness in the chest, upper torso, and jaw, nausea, dizziness, breathlessness and cold sweats.
 If you or someone you know is suffering from a heart attack, call triple zero (000) immediately.